-Right 2 Dream Too (known as R2DToo) is a rest area in Portland that serves the houseless community on a temporary basis.
-Their mission is to provide a safe place for people to sleep undisturbed.
-R2DToo was previously located in Old Town Chinatown, but they recently lost their spot due to development plans for the site at NW 4th and Burnside.
-Consequently, they have relocated their site to the Lloyd Neighborhood.
-Lloyd EcoDistrict is working with members of the residential and business communities to help R2DToo get situated in their new temporary site, so they can continue to serve the houseless population who need a safe place to recharge.
+Right 2 Dream Too (known as R2DToo) is a “rest area” in Portland that serves the houseless community on a temporary basis.
+R2DToo was relocated to the Lloyd Neighborhood in 2017.
+Since then, Lloyd EcoDistrict has worked with members of the residential and business communities to support RD2Too so they can continue to serve the houseless population.

 Like many social service providers, R2DToo is perpetually in need of funding to cover operating expenses, and the COVID-19 pandemic created even greater needs and challenges.
 The Lloyd neighborhood came together and stepped up to help.
 Spearheaded by Lloyd EcoDistrict, and joined by Lloyd Enhanced Services District, Go Lloyd, and the Northeast Coalition of Neighborhoods, we raised $9,000 in just a few short weeks to support R2DToo.
 Commissioner Amanda Fritz’s Office, impressed by this effort, contributed matching funds.
 Since then we have been leading the charge to raise additional funds to cover R2DToo’s operating expenses as they respond to the challenges of the COVID-19 pandemic and the ongoing housing crisis.
 Since the launch, we raised more than $30,000.